10 Things To Do In Cornwall

 Things to do in Cornwall

-There are far too many attractions to mention in this article, so we thought we would handpick some of our recommended favourites, here are our top 9 tourist attractions in Cornwall that you may like to check out!
+There are far too many attractions to mention in this article, so we thought we would handpick some of our recommended favourites.
+Here are our top 10 tourist attractions in Cornwall that you may like to check out!

-Saint Michael’s Mount is one of Britain’s 43 ‘tidal islands’ that can only be reached by foot and at low tide only.
-Today this area is managed by the National Trust.
+Saint Michael’s Mount is one of Britain’s 43 ‘tidal islands’ that can only be reached by foot and at low tide.
+Today, this area is managed by the National Trust.

-• To visit you must book in advance, online ticket bookings only for choices of Garden Terrace and Castle visiting.
+• To visit, you must book in advance; online ticket bookings are only for choices of Garden Terrace and Castle.

-• There is plenty to explore on the island; gardens, castle, Barge House, the village and harbour area, the history of the island and the Aubyn Family history.
+• There is plenty to explore on the island: gardens, castle, Barge House, the village and harbour area, the island’s history and the Aubyn Family history.

 • It is possible to book a guided tour ahead of your visit; don’t forget to check the tide times before arrival!

-• Located approximately 4 miles from Land’s End, visiting season runs from May until September.
+• Located approximately 4 miles from Land’s End, the visiting season runs from May until September.

 • Book a show, whether it be a play, comedy or a storytelling performance.